CosmWasm/mesh-security-hackathon/README.md

 4. The `mesh-provider` contract (on Osmosis) gets the unbonding period for this cross stake by querying the `slasher` contract
-5. After the unbonding period has passed (eg. 2 weeks, 4 weeks) the `mesh-provider` contract informs the `ilp` contract that it removes its claim.
+5. After the unbonding period has passed (eg. 2 weeks, 4 weeks) the `mesh-provider` contract informs the `mesh-lockup` contract that it removes its claim.
-6. If the user's stake in the `ilp` contract has not more claims on it, they can withdraw their stake.
+6. If the user's stake in the `mesh-lockup` contract has not more claims on it, they can withdraw their stake.

 Slashing:

 1. Someone calls a method to submit evidence of Juno misbehavior on the `slasher` contract (on Osmosis).
 2. The `slasher` contract verifies that a slashing event has indeed occured and makes a contract call to the `mesh-provider` contract with the amount to slash.
-3. The `mesh-provider` updates the `ilp` stakes of everyone delegating to the offending validator.
+3. The `mesh-provider` updates the `mesh-lockup` stakes of everyone delegating to the offending validator.
 Tokens are unbonded and scheduled to be burned.
 4. `mesh-provider` sends IBC packet updates to the `mesh-consumer`s on all other chains about the new voting power.

-Claiming ILP tokens:
+Claiming tokens:

-A user can stake any number of tokens to the ILP, and use them in multiple provider contracts.
+A user can stake any number of tokens to the `mesh-lockup` contract, and use them in multiple provider contracts.
-The ILP ensures that the user has balance >= the max claim at all times.
+The `mesh-lockup` contract ensures that the user has balance >= the max claim at all times.
-If you put in eg 1000 OSMO, but then provide 700, 500, and 300 to various providers, you can pull out 300 OSMO from the ILP.
+If you put in eg 1000 OSMO, but then provide 700, 500, and 300 to various providers, you can pull out 300 OSMO from the `mesh-lockup` contract.
 Once you successfully release the claim on the provider with 700, then you can pull out another 200 OSMO.

 ## Overview for Installing